E6985/pda-numpy-random/README.md

 #### Execute Jupyter Notebook

-- The software can be downloaded and run on a machine as follows:
+- The software must be downloaded and run on a machine as follows:

 	- Clone the repository with the following command: